IntersectMBO/plutus/doc/tutorials/basic-apps.rst

    $(mkKnownCurrencies [])

-And an additional import at the top of the file.
+You also need an additional import at the top of the file.

 .. code-block:: haskell